-Being literate is essential in almost every aspect of adult life whether we are planning a holiday, selecting a DVD or delivering parcels.
+Being literate is essential in almost every aspect of adult life whether we are planning a holiday, selecting a birthday card, or delivering parcels.
 Literacy is often thought of as the ability’ to read and write’ but it also includes being able to speak and listen.

 In the Revised EYFS Literacy has two aspects: